TeamPerie/HadjAbed-et-al._2022/README.md

 #### User Manual

-A user manual with hands-on example can be found [here](https://github.com/TeamPerie/CellDestiny/tree/main/UserManual/).
+A user manual with hands-on examples can be found [here](https://github.com/TeamPerie/CellDestiny/tree/main/UserManual/).

 ### Installing the package via Rstudio